dask/dask-jobqueue/docs/source/interactive.rst

 Interactive Use
 ===============

-While dask-jobqueue can perfectly be used to submit batch processing, it is better suited to interactive processing, using tools like ipython or jupyter notebooks.
+While dask-jobqueue can be used to submit batch processing, it more often used for interactive processing, using tools like IPython or Jupyter notebooks.
 Batch processing with dask-jobqueue can be tricky in some cases depending on how your cluster is configured and which resources and queues you have access to: scheduler might hang on for a long time before having some